Positive Ways for Guiding Your Child’s Behaviour

 - Pay attention to good behaviour and give praise

-Catch your child when she’s behaving well and give recognition to encourage behaviours you want.
+Catch your child when they are behaving well and give recognition to encourage behaviours you want.
 It’s better to give your child positive attention for good behaviour than negative attention for misbehaviour.
 If you keep focusing on the positives, your child is more likely to seek positive than negative attention.
-If you need guidance in building a healthy relationship with your child, consider registering for our Positive Parenting Strategies class.

 “Wow, thanks for putting your toys away all by yourself!”